nick-merrill/Optimizer/README.md

     java -jar demo.jar

 Once the program is running, you can choose various problems to solve.
-A brief description is given for each.
+Follow the on-screen prompts to enter a problem, an algorithm with which to solve it, and any input parameters, if needed.
+A brief description is given for each problem.

 ## Organization